zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        4. Else, if the DNS response contains at least one DNSKEY record in the answer section, then add the name server IP and the CDNSKEY RRset from the answer section to the *DNSKEY RRsets* set.
-Also include any assciated RRSIG records.
+Also include any associated RRSIG records.
     4. Go to next name server IP.

 7. If neither of the *CDS RRsets* and *CDNSKEY RRsets* sets,